WesleyGoncalves/wesleygoncalves/README.md

 ### Hi, I'm Wesley 👋

+I love coding, so I've developed web, desktop, and mobile applications in several popular languages such as

+- C,
+- PHP,
+- Python,
+- Java
+- JavaScript
+- TypeScript

+using major frameworks like

+- Laravel
+- Flask
+- React
+- Angular
+- Bootstrap
+- Ionic
+- ExpressJS

-Over the years, I have developed web, desktop, and mobile applications in several popular languages such as **C, PHP, Python, Java, and JavaScript**, while working with major frameworks like **Laravel, Flask, Angular, and Bootstrap**, as well as tools like **Git CLI**, **Jira**, and agile methodologies like **Scrum**.
-I have also gained hands-on experience with **Linux Ubuntu** environment and commands.
+as well as tools like **Git CLI**, **Docker**, **Jira**, and agile methodologies like **Scrum**.

+I work daily in a **Linux Ubuntu** environment, where I’m comfortable using the terminal, scripting, and managing development tools and containers.

 For more details on my work and experience, please check my [LinkedIn](www.linkedin.com/in/wesley-d-goncalves) and [GitHub](https://github.com/WesleyGoncalves) profiles.